Stephanie Kurtzuba: Film

 Kurtzuba portrayed Mrs. Kovacevic, a social services clerk with a Russian accent, in the 2014 film adaptation of Annie.
 Her performance was praised in the Los Angeles Times and Variety.
 She is featured on the song "I Think I'm Gonna Like It Here" on the Annie soundtrack album.
 In The Wolf of Wall Street, directed by Martin Scorsese, she played Kimmie Belzer, a single mom hired by Jordan Belfort (Leonardo DiCaprio) and the only female stockbroker at the company.
 In the Scorsese Netflix film The Irishman, starring Al Pacino and Robert De Niro, she portrays Irene, the wife of De Niro's character.
 She also appeared in Extremely Loud & Incredibly Close and Away We Go opposite John Krasinski.

 Television

-Kurtzuba had recurring roles as Olivia on The Good Wife on CBS, as Sergeant (and later Captain) Paula McNichols on and Blue Bloods, as cult member Sabrina on The Leftovers on HBO, and on the Paramount Network miniseries Waco.
-She has also appeared on Law & Order: SVU on NBC, Elementary on CBS, and Bull on CBS.
+Kurtzuba had recurring roles as Olivia on The Good Wife on CBS, as Sergeant (and later Captain) Paula McNichols on Blue Bloods, as cult member Sabrina on The Leftovers on HBO, and on the Paramount Network miniseries Waco.
+She has also appeared on Law & Order: Special Victims Unit on NBC, Elementary on CBS, and Bull on CBS.